I never wanted to be that lawyer. You know, the kind with the corner office in a fancy schmancy law firm.

 And looking the part.

-Just the thought of being that kind of lawyer makes want to do my favorite TV lawyer impersonation and scream, “I object.”
+Just the thought of being that kind of lawyer makes want to do my favorite TV lawyer impersonation, the kind who (right on cue) screams, “I object.”

 I want to show you ways to do a lot of the “legal stuff” yourself, so that when you’re ready to hire a lawyer, you’ll have done most of the work already.
 Ta-da… fewer billable hours!